CarlaAstudillo/nicar-2023-intro-to-web-dev/03_JAVASCRIPT/04_USING_LIBRARIES/README.md

 Let's play with another library: [simple-data-analysis](https://github.com/nshiab/simple-data-analysis.js).
 Full disclaimer: I am its maintainer. (^\_^)

-If we check the documentation, we can see that there're a lot of useful functions to clean, analyze and visualize data.
+If we check the documentation, we can see that there are a lot of useful functions to clean, analyze and visualize data.

 Let's create a chart with it!